-- Strict Captcha: redirects requests to another page to implement strict CAPTCHA verification.
+Strict Captcha: redirects requests to another page to implement strict slider CAPTCHA verification.

-Protection Type The type of the rule.
-This parameter is automatically set based on the status of Rate Limiting.
+The type of the rule.
+This parameter is automatically specified based on the status of Rate Limiting.

 The following table describes the rate limiting parameters.

-- IP: calculates the number of requests from a specific IP address.
+IP: calculates the number of requests that are sent from a specific IP address.

-- Session: calculates the number of requests transmitted over a specific session.
+Session: calculates the number of requests that are sent from a specific session.

-- Custom-Header: calculates the number of requests with the same specified header content.
+Custom-Header: calculates the number of requests that contain the same header content.

-- Custom-Param: calculates the number of requests with the same specified parameter content.
+Custom-Param: calculates the number of requests that contain the same parameter content.

-- Custom-Cookie: calculates the number of requests with the same specified cookie content.
+Custom-Cookie: calculates the number of requests that contain the same cookie content.

-- Amount: the maximum number of the specified HTTP status codes.
+Amount: the maximum number of the specified HTTP status code.

-- Percentage (%): the maximum percentage of the requests for which the specified HTTP status code is returned in the total requests.
+Percentage (%): the maximum percentage of the specified HTTP status code.

-Take Effect For The objects to which rate limiting is applied.
+The objects for which you want rate limiting to take effect.
 Valid values: